-Phil Collins, on the fortieth anniversary of his second solo album Hello I Must Be Going, is keenly aware that there is a basic tenet of physics that for every action there is an equal and opposite reaction, and without a doubt that immutable law applies to popular music as well.
-It happened to Elton John, Rod Stewart, Billy Joel, Bruce Springsteen, Bryan Adams, Sting, and most recently U2: US radio and music video outlets overplaying the hits by these most popular musicians, in the programmers’ misguided attempts at gaining a bigger audience.
+Concerning his second solo album, Hello I Must Be Going in Autumn 1982, Phil Collins is keenly aware that there is a basic tenet of physics: that for every action there is an equal and opposite reaction, and without a doubt that immutable law applies to popular music as well.
+It happened to Elton John, Rod Stewart, Billy Joel, Bruce Springsteen, Bryan Adams, Sting, and most recently U2: US radio and music video outlets overplaying the hits by these most popular musicians, in the programmers’ self-serving attempts at gaining a bigger audience.
 But the unfortunate by-product is that these listeners/viewers burn out on the saturation repetition to the peril of the musicians, and the predictable backlash unfortunately is misdirected at the musicians, who had no control over how their songs were appropriated.
 No one on the planet knows this better now than my guest Phil Collins.

 By Fall 1982, anyone who had underestimated child-actor-turned-rock-drummer Phil Collins should have wised up when his second solo album Hello I Must Be Going was released then.
 After all, no one saw him coming when, essentially, he saved progressive rockers Genesis by hopping down off the drum riser six years earlier to fill the lead singer slot originally occupied by the seemingly irreplaceable Peter Gabriel.
 Then Collins wrote and sang Genesis’ biggest hit to date, “Misunderstanding”.